memori-ai/memori-react/README.md

 ## Global utilities

-When rendered, the Memori widget exposes some global functions that can be used to interact with the Memori.
+When rendered, the Memori widget exposes some global functions that can be used to interact with the Agent.

-### Get the state of the Twin
+### Get the state of the conversation

 ```js
 let dialogState = getMemoriState();